University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part2.md

 ---
 <img src="https://raw.githubusercontent.com/University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/master/images/quiz_black_24dp.png" alt="Questions"/> *Questions*

 Q8.
 Is there any test population/individual for which *D* is not different from 0?
-What does it mean in terms of admixture?
+What does it mean in terms of admixture?<br>
 Q9.
 Is there any test population/individual for which *D* is different from 0?
-Any particular pattern to report?
+Any particular pattern to report?<br>

 <details>
   <summary>Answers</summary>